api-evangelist/intake/README.md

-# intake
+# API Intake
-This is a repo for accepting new APIs and profiling them.
+This is a repo for organizing new APIs I come across that are in need of processing.

+You can submit an API using the GitHub issues for this repo and we will process ASAP.